BioTheWolff/Jobwave/docs/Architecture.md

 An employer-worker contract (from a job offer) is considered complete, and reviews can be written, if and only if the job offer is accepted and the end date of the job offer is in the past at the time of the review.

+#### Messaging system

+As stated above, employers bearing a Platinum subscription level key can initiate text conversations with applicants of their job offers.
+This text conversation is called a "chat".

+_Note: there can only exist one "chat" between a given seasonal worker and a given employer, and as such, "chats" are not linked to an application, but rather to the worker applying._

+This messaging system defines messages as being text only (meaning no voice messages, no file attachments, nor any other undisclosed type), encoded in UTF-8 standard, and with a maximum length of 500 characters.

+For better transparency between the employer and the seasonal worker, and since this is a professional setting, sent messages are uneditable and undeletable.

 ## Services architecture